 Because I only scraped the windowsill, I did not need to prime the window frame.

-Note: an angle brush makes it easier to get into the nooks and crannies of the windowsill and trim.
+Note: an angled brush makes it easier to get into the nooks and crannies of the windowsill and trim.

-7. Next, paint the the windowsill and window frame.
+7. Next, paint the windowsill and window frame.

-Make sure to use a paint that is durable and easy to clean.
-I used left over semi–gloss paint from when I painted my bathroom.
+Make sure to use paint that is durable and easy to clean.
+I used leftover semi-gloss paint from when I painted my bathroom.